searchstax/searchstax-cloud-connector-for-sitecore/README.md

 ## FAQ
 ### Sitecore Commerce
-Currently Sitecore Commerce configuration is supported for only v9.3 - Initial Release
+Currently Sitecore Commerce configuration is supported for only v9.3 - Initial Release.
+### Sitecore SXA
+This plugin currently does not support Sitecore SXA configuration.
 ### IP Filtering
 If you have enabled IP filtering on your Solr instance, then make sure that you add the IP/CIDR block of your network or machine to the IP Filtering page.
 For more instructions on how to set up IP filtering, please follow our guide here - [How To Set-up IP Filtering](https://www.searchstax.com/docs/security/#IPfilter)
 ### Sitecore v9.0 Update-2